 This morning, the choice is yours to make a second visit to Machu Picchu mountain in the early morning, or you could opt to climb Huaynapicchu (limited based on availability – advance sign up required).
 Otherwise, the morning is yours to explore Machu Picchu Village on your own.
 This afternoon, return to Ollantaytambo by train, and transfer to Cusco.
 Upon arrival, check-in to the historic Palacio del Inka Luxury Collection Hotel in Cusco and enjoy dinner on your own and an evening at leisure.
 (B/L)

-This morning’s tour takes us on a guided tour of Cusco’s Plaza de Armas central square, for a visit to the Cathedral, one of the most imposing structures in the city.
+This morning is free to relax on your own to enjoy the hotel, or take a stroll in the city.
+Your breakfast is included at the hotel and lunch is on your own.
+Following lunch we set off on foot for a guided tour including a visit to the Koricancha and the Convent of Santo Domingo.
+The Convent was built on the Koricancha (site of gold), the most important temple dedicated to the worship of the sun by the ancient Incans.
+We continue to Cusco’s Plaza de Armas central square, for a visit to the Cathedral, one of the most imposing structures in the city.
 The Cathedral houses an important collection of gold and silver work from the colonial period as well as a beautiful collection of oil on canvas.
-Continue with a visit to the Koricancha and the Convent of Santo Domingo.
-The Convent was built on the Koricancha (site of gold), the most important temple dedicated to the worship of the sun by the ancient Incans.
-Following the walking tour, you’ll have free time for lunch and independent exploration.
 This evening, we gather for a pisco tasting and a festive dinner at Republica del Pisco.
 (B/D)

 Following breakfast at the hotel, visit the Sacsayhuaman fortress, one of the emblematic Inca constructions, built by Inca Pachacútec in the 15th century.
 It is a huge fortress made of very large stones, and the manner in which they were transported and cut is still a mystery.